-- 1. Download the Tesla mobile app to your phone. - 2.
-Log in to the Tesla mobile app by entering your Tesla account credentials. - Enable mobile access to your Model 3 by touching Controls > Safety & Security > Mobile Access (see Controls on page 126). - 4.
+- 1. Download the Tesla mobile app to your phone. - Log in to the Tesla mobile app by entering your Tesla account credentials. - 3.
+Enable mobile access to your Model 3 by touching Controls > Safety > Allow Mobile Access. - 4.
 Turn your phone's Bluetooth setting ON and ensure that Bluetooth is turned on within your phone's global settings for the Tesla mobile app.
 For example, on your phone, navigate to Settings, choose the Tesla mobile app, and ensure the Bluetooth setting is enabled.